willakong/willakong.github.io/README.md

-# Personal Site
+# Portfolio Site
-> My little corner of the Internet

-A personal site with bits and pieces about me sprinkled with a style unique to me.
+This is my portfolio site meant to illustrate my achievements and tell people more a bit about myself.

 ## Features
+- Canvas animation
-- Fancy jQuery animations
+- Pages
-- Snowing colourful dots
+- Responsive
-- Dark and light mode
-- Actual content about me
 - Contact form